farcasterxyz/protocol/README.md

 If the answer to most of these questions is yes, they will retain claim to their name.
 While on testnet, the core team will arbitrate such conflicts and we expect to formalize a governance system around this as we approach mainnet.
 Users will not be refunded if a name is reclaimed as a result of arbitration.

-Importantly, giving up a username does not affect sufficient decentralization.
-Farcaster is designed around the fid and every message and action points to it.
-Fnames can be changed at any time without losing a single follower or cast.
-A user who gives up one name can purchase another and continue using the app, or even elect not to have an fname and just use their fid.

 ## 3.3 Recovery

-Farcaster IDs and nNames are recoverable if the user loses the keys to the address holding them.
+Farcaster IDs and Names are recoverable if the user loses the keys to the address holding them.
 Both contracts implement a time-delayed recovery system that allows a **recovery address** to request a transfer to a new address.
 If the custody address does not cancel the transfer within three days, the recovery address can complete the transfer.

 Users can set the recovery address to another address in their wallet, a multi-sig shared with friends, or a third-party recovery service.
 Users can also change the recovery address at any time.
 Ownership remains decentralized because the recovery address cannot make a transfer that the custody address does not approve.

-Transferring the asset to a new custody address must unset the recovery address.
+Transferring the asset to a new custody address will unset the recovery address.
 Otherwise, users may purchase a name on OpenSea only to have the previous owner claim it back stealthily with their recovery address.

 # 4. Replication